Compliance

 Outside employment for compensation

-Outside employment activities are reported on the Request for Approval of Outside Professional Work for Compensation form, formerly UW form 1460.
-Activities that fall in this category should not be performed with state resources or on state time.
+Activities that fall in the outside work category should not be performed with state resources or on state time.
 A conflict of interest review is an important part of the review process.